Global Opportunities

 Teaching Rationale And Relationship

-One day of field work will take place in Newcastle.
+A one-day fieldtrip will take place in Newcastle upon Tyne.
 This will consist of group tasks examining the role of digital technologies in everyday urban spaces.
-This will be consolidated during the lecture / workshop later that week.
+This will be consolidated during the workshop later that week.

 Directed research and reading will increase students’ familiarity with core texts and relevant projects supporting their knowledge of sites, contexts and futures in Digital Cultures.
 This will include set readings, accompanied by reading guides to familiarise students with academic texts and to develop reflective and critical approaches and suitable note-taking practices.